First Publish Date: August 7, 2020; Last Updated: December 20, 2024

 Choosing a Business Type

 Prior to leaving his corporate gig, Siddons had studied and developed a financial plan that would enable him to leave corporate life to start his own business.
-His initial financial goals were for his business to cover his home mortgage, property taxes and insurance.
+His initial financial goals were for his business to cover his:

-At the early stages of his research, he knew that he would choose one of two business types, either an agricultural business or an “innkeeper” business.
-For example, Florida allows residential land to have cottages, duplexes, and Airbnb units.
+At the early stages of his research, he knew that he would choose one of two business types, either:

-Our initial impression was that a rental business would have been more appealing, as at first glance, it would involve less physical labor and risk, while offering more free time.
-So we were a bit surprised at what we learned about the advantages of an agricultural business.
+While listening to Siddons explain his choice, our initial assumption was that a rental business would have been more appealing.
+At first glance, we thought an innkeeper business would involve less physical labor and risk, while offering more free time.
+We were surprised at what we learned about the advantages of an agricultural business.

 When we asked why he chose an agricultural business, which requires more labor, knowledge and money than an Airbnb setup, Siddons gave us three succinct reasons: